Encanto: Animation

 Over 800 people, 108 of them animators, were involved in the production of Encanto.
 Disney Animation was planning to send many of its animators to Colombia starting on March 15, 2020, in preparation for the film's transition from development to production.
 This second research trip had to be cancelled after the onset of the COVID-19 pandemic.
 The studio's animators ended up having to work remotely with the Colombian Cultural Trust; for example, Espinosa Uribe gave the animators a virtual tour of Colombia with the help of her cell phone.
 Diane Guerrero sent the studio's designers photographs of Colombian food taken by her relatives in Colombia.

 On June 22, 2020, Miranda confirmed on Good Morning America that he and Bush were working on an animated Disney film set in Colombia, with Bush and Byron Howard directing, and Charise Castro Smith co-directing.

 On June 18, 2020, the tentative title was revealed to be Encanto.
 The project was also confirmed to be the film Miranda was involved in, and it was reported to be about a girl in a magical family.
 On December 10, 2020, the project was officially confirmed at a Disney Investor Day meeting, where a clip was shown, a fall 2021 release was announced, and magical realism was referenced.
 According to Bush, development of the film's script wrapped in August 2021, and production on the film wrapped a month later.
-Due to the COVID-19 pandemic, many crew members worked together remotely for over a year and did not meet each other in person until Disney put on a socially-distanced outdoor screening of the final version of the film.
+Due to the COVID-19 pandemic, many crew members worked together remotely for over a year and did not meet each other in person until Disney put on a socially distanced outdoor screening of the final version of the film.

 Cinematography

-Encanto is the first Disney Animation film since Tangled (2010) to employ a tall frame, a decision made to "get closer to the characters".
-This layout was supplemented by romanticism lighting.
+Encanto is the first Walt Disney Animation Studios film since Winnie the Pooh (2011) to employ the taller 1.85:1 aspect ratio instead of 2.39:1, a decision made to "get closer to the characters".
+This layout was supplemented by romantic lighting.
 According to Howard, romantic (meaning heightened in spirit) is the film's key word in terms of the approach towards cinematography and lighting.
-The latter was also inspired by magic realism, due to the genre's heavy influence on the writing and characters.
+The latter was also inspired by magical realism, due to the genre's heavy influence on the writing and characters.

 The directors aimed to use the film's optics to portray strong emotions.
-Alessandro Jacomini and Daniel Rice—directors of cinematography, lighting—stated this use "would amplify, exaggerate, and distort perception, which is very in line with Mirabel's point of view as a narrator".
+Alessandro Jacomini and Daniel Rice—directors of cinematography and lighting, respectively—stated this use "would amplify, exaggerate, and distort perception, which is very in line with Mirabel's point of view as a narrator".
 Her feelings of being left out were also shown using emotive lighting.
 The directors frequently reminded the crew of the emotional subtext of every scene as well as the intricacies of the individual parts.
 That subtext was applied by Warner, Jacomini, and Rice in elaborate sequences, such as the song "Surface Pressure".